How much does a hip to gable loft conversion cost?

 Does adding a bathroom affect the cost?

-Adding an en suite or bathroom can increase your budget by £5,000 to £10,000+, depending on the plumbing layout, fittings, and finish quality.
+Yes.
+Adding an en suite or bathroom usually increases the budget by £5,000 to £10,000+, depending on plumbing complexity, sanitaryware, and whether new drainage runs are needed.

 Why do smaller lofts sometimes cost more per square metre?